hvrc/bunshi/README.md

 Displays the bond-line structure of a compound or molecule.
 Gets images from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

-Made using Python & Flask
+Made using Python, Flask & BeautifulSoup

 ## Run locally